saucelabs/sauce-docs/docs/testrunner-toolkit/configuration.md

 ## Concurrency
 <p><small>supported frameworks: <Highlight color="#25c2a0">cypress</Highlight> <Highlight color="#25c2a0">testcafe</Highlight> <Highlight color="#25c2a0">playwright</Highlight></small></p>

-Saucectl is capable of running test suites in parallel, the degree of concurrency can be controlled via the config:
+`saucectl` runs test suites in parallel up to the concurrency allowance specified in the config file.

 ```yaml
 sauce:
   concurrency: 10
 ```

-or the CLI
+Alternatively, you can override the setting in the configuration file for a particular test suite by specifying it as an attribute of the ` saucectl run` command.

 ```bash
 saucectl run --test-env sauce --ccy 10
 ```

-A setting of `10` would mean that up to 10 test suites would run concurrently.
-If you have more suites than that, any excess will simply be queued until it's their turn to run.
+A setting of `10` runs up to 10 test suites at the same time.
+If the test has more suites than that, excess suites are queued and run in order at the completion of currently running suites.

 When running on Sauce cloud, the maximum concurrency that you can use is limited by your account settings.